+Where will your puppy sleep?
 Dog beds are for more than just comfort.
 Great dog beds for puppies are stain-repellent, durable, tear-resistant, and washable.
 Look for these features in a quality dog bed for your puppy.

 Beds with removable covers are great too.
 The covers can be washed, and you will avoid having to wash a big bulky dog bed that will end up being misshapen after a tumble in the washing machine.

 Bigger dogs may benefit from something more durable, like the Baxter & Bella Lounger Bed.
 This water-resistant lounger-style dog bed is suitable for indoors or out.